 Clubs are scheduled for fall and spring terms, beginning in September.
-Faculty and staff members can sign up for one club and must commit to reading assigned pages and participating in every discussion over a 4 – 6 week period.
+Faculty and staff members can sign up for one club and must commit to reading assigned pages and participating in every discussion.
 The Lucas Center provides a copy of the book for participants to keep.

 Thursdays from 1 PM - 2 PM

 Life Beyond Grades: Designing College Courses to Promote Intrinsic Motivation

 by Martin Covington, Linda von Hoene, and Dominic Voge